 Here is a photo before I painted it:

-I've started with removing key caps and washing it in a solution of Sodium Hydroxide - WARNING - very corrosive stuff, handle it carefully.
+I’ve started with removing keycaps and washing it in a solution of Sodium Hydroxide – WARNING – very corrosive stuff, handle it carefully.
 Then I had to rinse it with water several times to get rid of remaining NaOH.
-That did the trick and completely degreased key caps so after drying I could spray the first layer of my favourite Black Matt Motip car paint.
-After 20 minutes the second layer of paint was sprayed on and I left it for rest of a day.
+That did the trick and completely degreased keycaps so after drying I could spray the first layer of my favorite Black Matt Motip car paint.
+After 20 minutes the second layer of paint was sprayed on and I left it for the rest of a day.

 Meanwhile on internetz:

-Well, not exactly above but while browsing the web I've found nice keyboard stickers.
-This kind of stickers are usually sold to people who somehow ended up with a wrong or worn out laptop keyboard.
-I've contacted a guy who was selling it and asked for black stickers and few minutes later I had it ordered.
-Package came in fast, so I could continue modding.
+Well, not exactly above but while browsing the web I’ve found nice keyboard stickers.
+This kind of stickers is usually sold to people who somehow ended up with a wrong or worn-out laptop keyboard.
+I’ve contacted a guy who was selling it and asked for black stickers and a few minutes later I had it ordered.
+The package came in fast, so I could continue modding.